-An advanced skill to be used with care - which gently helps the Directee to become aware of something they have overlooked, or where there is discrepancy or avoidance.
+A challenge is a skill to be used with care.
+And the wisdom is to know when and how.
+An appropriate challenge gently helps the Directee to become aware of something they have overlooked, or where there is discrepancy or avoidance.